jacker39/umhackathon/README.md

 6.  **`Footer`**: Renders the footer section at the bottom of the page.
 Includes a logo placeholder, social media links, and columns of resource/navigation links (Use cases, Explore, Resources).

-7.  **`Customers`**: (From original structure) This component displays a list of customers and is accessible via the `/customerlist` route defined in `App.js`.
-It likely gets its data from a JSON file or an API endpoint as per the original application design.

 #### HTTP client

 **axios** library is used to make HTTP Calls